p-it-nl/vigilator/README.md

 -> a monitored resource that is onboard a server.
 It monitors the server itself as well as internal resources that might be running on the server.
 The onboard resource will send information updates to the monitor at a given interval.

-Resources are configured in the resource file which is a tabbed configuration file.
+Resource are configured in the resource file which is a tabbed configuration file.

 Example of a base resource file with one exposed resource
 ```